1 Reason Why Not- A Response to 13 Reasons Why

 EZEREVE: If a teenager is struggling with mental health and is feeling suicidal what should they do to get help?

 CASSIE: It is really important that they speak to someone about what is going on in their life.
-Ideally they would speak to someone they trust like a parent, a school counsellor or teacher, but if they don’t feel comfortable with that, it is important they reach out to professionals like headspace or Lifeline.
-Understanding that we were made to do life alone makes it a lot easier to reach out for help when you are struggling.
+Ideally they would speak to someone they trust like a parent, a school counsellor or teacher, but if they don't feel comfortable with that, it is important they reach out to professionals like headspace or Lifeline.
+Understanding that we weren't made to do life alone makes it a lot easier to reach out for help when you are struggling.

 EZEREVE: What practical things can parents do to make their teens more mentally healthy?